Visit Shangri La, where Doris Duke paired gorgeous Hawaiian landscapes with a large collection of Islamic art.

 In the same manner that her father transformed Duke Farms from flat New Jersey farmland into his ideal of a magnificently landscaped country estate, Doris Duke transformed five acres of Hawaii into her own private Shangri La, a place for creative self-expression and a haven from the unwanted publicity that came with being one of the wealthiest women in the world.

-Today, Shangri La serves as a center for the study and appreciation of Islamic arts and culture, offering educational programs such as residencies, lectures, performances and panel discussions among other special events.
+Today, Shangri La serves as a museum for the study and appreciation of Islamic arts and culture, offering educational programs such as residencies, lectures, performances and panel discussions among other special events.
 It is also recognized as one of Hawaii’s most architecturally significant homes and is open to the public for guided, small group tours.

 In partnership with the DDFIA, the Honolulu Academy of Arts serves as the orientation center for tours to Shangri La and also as a venue for educational programs on Islamic art and culture.